dashifyML/dashifyML/README.md

 A lightweight tool to manage your large scale machine leaning experiments.
 Dashify contains two individual components, namely a multiprocessing capable logging component and a web-based visualization component.

 Please note, that Dashify is currently under heavy development, such that interfaces are still likely to change in the future.
-Every change will be noted in each version's change log.
+Nevertheless, every change will be noted in each version's change log.

+## Key Features

+### Logging

+* Multiprocessing capable logging
+* Grid search support out of the box
+* ...
+### Visualization

+* Many tools for deep analysis, such as filtering, aggregation and grouping of metrics
+* Filtering of hyperparameters
+* ...

 ## Getting Started